Salah: Super Eagles exit proves AFCON toughness

 Egypt, by contrast, have grown in stature, bouncing back from that defeat with consecutive victories over their Group D opponents before downing the Ivory Coast in the Round of 16.

-While the Pharaohs required penalties to eliminate the Elephants following a 0-0 draw, their’s was a performance build on the rugged qualities that have made the seven-time champions the most successful side in the competition’s history.
+While the Pharaohs required penalties to eliminate the Elephants following a 0-0 draw, theirs was a performance built on the rugged qualities that have made the seven-time champions the most successful side in the competition’s history.

 Next up for Egypt is a meeting with hosts Cameroon, who defeated The Gambia in their quarter-final, at the Stade d’Olembe, Yaounde.